 The Road not Taken: The Development Authority (DA) and Israel’s emerging planning system 1950-1960

-Ella Trachtenberg,* Deborah Shmueli,** and Alexandre Kedar***

-Acknowledgments

-This work was partially supported by the German-Israeli Foundation for Scientific Research and Development (GIF) and the Jewish National Fund.

-* Department of Geography and Environmental Studies, University of Haifa, Israel, email: ellatr@walla.com

-** Department of Geography and Environmental Studies, University of Haifa, Israel, email: deborah@geo.haifa.ac.il, corresponding author

-*** Faculty of Law, University of Haifa, Israel, email: sandy@law.haifa.ac.il

-The Road not Taken: The Development Authority (DA) and Israel’s emerging planning system 1950-1960

 Abstract: From 1950 to 1960, the Development Authority (DA) was responsible for management and allocation of land for Israel’s urban space.
 This article focusses on the DA’s aspiration to be central to the evolving planning system, while maintaining its lead role in land management and allocation.
 Previously overlooked episodes concerning the history of the Israeli planning system cast new light on power struggles over the system’s formation and the DA’s role.
 Unsuccessful, the struggles of the DA expose “the road not taken” - a road which might have led to a more defined and structured relationship between planning and management of Israeli land.

 Keywords: Development Authority (DA), Israeli planning and land systems, planning policy, land management policy.